s8sg/goplug/README.md

 GoPlug is unstable and in active development and testing

 ### Future Scope
-As GoPlug Plugin are independent process and the communication is based on Unix socket and Http.
+As GoPlug Plugin are independent process and the communication is based on Unix socket and HTTP.
 Plugin could be developed using any programming language.
-In future GoPlug Plugin Implementation library should be implementated in different languages.
+In future GoPlug Plugin Implementation library should be implemented in different languages.
 Which will allow plugins to be written in different languages.

 ### More Information
 This is an early release.
 I’ve been using it for a while and this is working fine.
 I like this one pretty well, but no guarantees that it won’t change a bit.